Attendance: Clerkship Level

 - to participate in the residency interview process

 - Before an absence and whenever possible prior to the start of a clerkship rotation, a student may request an excused absence.
 To initiate the process, the student must populate the “Excused Absence Student Request” fields located on their OASIS “Exam Delay/Excused Absence Requests” academic history tab, which will notify the Associate/Assistant Dean for Students the pending request.

-- The Associate/Assistant Dean for Students (or designee) will then indicate their decision on the “Excused Absence Decision” fields, approving or denying the excused absence and advising the student about related policies.
+- The Associate/Assistant Dean for Students (or designee) will then indicate their decision on the “Excused Absence Decision” fields, approving or denying the requested excused absence and advising the student about related policies.